webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 - `https://example.com/new?page=1`
 - `https://example.com/newsworthy`

-By default, _Page Prefixes_ will be prefilled with the _Crawl Start URL_ up to the last slash (`/`).
-That is, if `https://example.com/path/page` is set as the _Crawl Start URL_, `https://example.com/path/` will be automatically added to _Page Prefixes_.
+By default, _Page Prefix URLs_ will be prefilled with the _Crawl Start URL_ up to the last slash (`/`).
+That is, if `https://example.com/path/page` is set as the _Crawl Start URL_, `https://example.com/path/` will be automatically added to _Page Prefix URLs_.
 This URL prefix can then be removed or modified as needed.

 !!! tip "Use Case: Crawl website that uses multiple TLDs"
     This field can be useful for crawling websites that span multiple top-level domains (e.g. `example.org` and `example.net`) by specifying each domain in the list.